ElesionKyrie/Extreme-Video-Compression-With-Prediction-Using-Pre-trainded-Diffusion-Models-/README.md

 ```
 ## Checkpoint

+Regarding the checkpoints, we utilize two sets of them.
+One set includes "checkpoint_900000.pt," which is used for the video generation part.
+The other set contains six groups of checkpoints, and these checkpoints will be used for the image compression part, corresponding to six different compression qualities.

 ### checkpoints of image compression models

 | lambda | quality |
 | ------- | ------- |
 | 0.45  | [q5](https://drive.google.com/file/d/1uuKQJiozcBfgGMJ8CfM6lrXOZWv6RUDN/view?usp=sharing)  |